Solve ME/CFS Initiative Science & Discovery Program – For Researchers

 - Personalized treatments result from patient-centered research

-Solve ME/CFS Initiative has a strong record of seeding promising research and provides a variety of resources and programs to support researchers in the field of ME/CFS including:
+Solve M.E. has a strong record of seeding promising research and provides a variety of resources and programs to support researchers in the field of ME/CFS including:

-- A diversified portfolio of current SMCI Directed Projects
+- A diversified portfolio of current Solve M.E.
+Directed Projects

-- The Ramsay Award Program, an annual competitive peer-reviewed research grant program
+- The Ramsay Grant Program, an annual competitive peer-reviewed research grant program

 - The Patient-Scientist Partnership Program, facilitating patient participation in decision-making and defining research priorities